By Daniel Mattia, blogger for The Zebra

 Drivers lament the lack of information given on the Postmates app, as well.
-Cancellation reasons have been taken away (such as canceling because a restaurant is closed) and calling customers prior to accepting an order isn’t possible (to keep drivers from declining to deliver to certain parts of town).
-This has led to a situation where Postmates drivers “take orders blindly” which isn’t much of an issue for those delivering via car, but is a much bigger concern for bike, scooter, and walking couriers.
+Cancellation reasons have been taken away (such as canceling because a restaurant is closed) and calling customers before accepting an order isn’t possible (to keep drivers from declining to deliver to certain parts of town).
+This has led to a situation where Postmates drivers “take orders blindly” which isn’t much of an issue for those delivering via car but is a much bigger concern for bike, scooter, and walking couriers.

 Uber Eats drivers use the Uber Partner app—except instead of picking up and dropping off passengers, it’s food.
 This works as can be expected (which is a testament to the tried-and-true Uber design).
-The only downsides to the Uber Partner app are restrictions placed on it, which brings a difficulty to drivers.
-For instance, the app doesn’t show a destination for a meal prior to a driver arriving at the restaurant.
+The only downsides to the Uber Partner app are restrictions placed on it, which brings difficulty to drivers.
+For instance, the app doesn’t show a destination for a meal before a driver arriving at the restaurant.
 This may, however, be intended to prevent drivers from picking and choosing only the best deliveries.
 Uber Eats customers must use an app separate from one they’d use for rides, but payments are made through the same Uber account.
 Customers may track their orders in real-time—a helpful feature to maintain positive consumer satisfaction.

 Change may soon be coming for the Uber Eats app, considering its recent acquisition of startup Ando.
 Ando utilized 24 variables to calculate delivery time—technology which would be a great boon to Uber Eats.